Jc2k/happier/README.md

 In terms of reproducing a users problem, having a manifest might give clues into the state of their system.

+## Installation

+We are not even to the alpha stage yet so there isn't really anything to install unless you are a developer planning to contribute.

 ## Non-Functional Requirements

 ### Declarative not imperative